vishnughanta/OOAD-2023/README.md

 #### Team Members: Nikhil Panda & Vishnu Ghanta
 #### Java Version: Java 18

-### Project 3.2
+### Project 4.2

 The FNCD class contains the main() method.

 This code simulates the working of a Friendly Neighborhood Car Dealership.

 - Staff and Vehicle are the two abstract classes defined.
-Intern, Mechanic, and Salesperson extends Staff class and Car, Performance Car, Pickup classes extend the Vehicle class.
+Intern, Mechanic, Salesperson and Driver extends Staff class and Car, Performance Car, Pickup, Electric Car, Motorcycle, Monster Truck, Coupe, Minivan and SUV classes extend the Vehicle class.
 NameGenerator and RandomGenerator are the two interfaces which provide 100% abstraction.
 - Staff and Vehicle classes implement the above mentioned interfaces so that the concrete classes can access the alogorithms of the interfaces using the Strategy pattern.
+ ### Change Summary
+- Implemented Factory Pattern to create new Staff and Vehicles.
+- Implemented Decorator Pattern to implement AddOns for vehicles after it is sold.
+- Implemented Singleton Pattern to implement the Logger and Tracker class.
+Used lazy and early instantiation for both of them respectively.
+- Implemented Command Pattern to take hold of the Human Computer Interaction on Day 31.
+- Plotted graphs of Vehicles Sold, Daily FNCD Amount and Daily Staff Amount vs Day for both the FNCDs.
+The graphs are captured in a PDF uploaded to the repository.
+- Tested the whole program with 15 test cases.
+The screenshot is uploaded in the repository.

 The FNCD class creates the objects of the daily activities and delegates the work to each class.